Headline Writing: 15 Great Tips That Will Skyrocket Your Conversions

 • Garter Snakes: Dangerous or Helpful?
 We Have the Answer

-Specifics are essential in headlines because readers want to know if they’ll be wasting their time.
+Specifics are essential in the best headlines because readers want to know if they’ll be wasting their time.
 Plus, you convey authority and credibility when you can get specific about your topic.

 Let’s rewrite the generic headlines from the last section: